-Expeditionary Learning Slice (EL Slice) provides an interdisciplinary experience over a two-day period, during which participants are divided into teams that delve into an historical event that occurred in the Pioneer Valley.
-Rigorous research, collaboration, innovation, and full participation are required.
+Expeditionary Learning Slice (EL Slice) provides an interdisciplinary experience over a three-day period, during which participants are divided into teams that delve into a historical event that occurred in the Pioneer Valley.
+Rigorous research, collaboration, innovation and full participation are required.

 After seventeen years of effort to stay right on top of the latest developments in foreign language education, EL Slice gave me a new framework through which I can reexamine my practices and make my students’ language learning experiences deeper and more authentic.
 It was time well spent.
 And I couldn’t have asked for a more delightful group of people to work with!
 Barbara Bitgood ’99

 The goal of EL Slice is to:

 - Work with teacher candidates and teachers to become passionate about using critical thinking, constructivist and object-based pedagogy in their classrooms.

 - Provide opportunities for participants to continually reflect on their learning as both teachers and students.

 - Model a methodology that can be implemented or transferred to any other educational setting, depending on where the participant teaches.

 - Provide a model for educators by actively involving and engaging them in their own learning.

 - Create an exciting and innovative learning environment.

 - Illustrate how to seamlessly connect current and historical events to curriculum frameworks or state standards.